-Notice of a members' meeting has to state the date, time and place of the meeting.
+Notice of a members' meeting must state the date or time of the meeting.
 It has to include an agenda for the meeting or state the general nature of the business at the meeting.

 (d) Financial statements

 A copy of the financial statement and auditor's report has to be given to each member at least ten days before the annual meeting.